cheblin/I2C-SensorsDataCollector/README.md

 In the beginning, the idea was to replace a manually written protocol of the [PowerProfiler project](https://github.com/pvvx/STM32INA2xxPowerProfiler) with AdHoc code. later become clear to me that the project should be completely rethought and rewritten.

 The main routings of the original project are located in [the main.c file](https://github.com/pvvx/STM32INA2xxPowerProfiler/blob/master/STM32F103/Main/main.c).
 I did not touch others files, just edit main.c content.
-And add 'adhoc' folder with AdHoc protocol generated source code.
+And add [`adhoc`](https://github.com/cheblin/I2C-SensorsDataCollector/tree/master/STM32F103/Main) folder with AdHoc protocol generated source code.

 [**AdHoc**](https://github.com/cheblin/I2C-SensorsDataCollector/tree/master/AdHoc) folder contains only AdHoc protocol description content.